DatSciR/intro_prog_fun/transmitting_science/intro_prog_fun.md

 Generate a vector, a function and apply the function to each of the elements of the vector using `map()`.

+As said before, it is possible to wrap *for loops* in a function and call that function instead of using the loop.

 ``` r
 imple_map <- function(x, f, ...) {
   out <- vector("list", length(x))